i-Mode - Quick Guide

 This feature refers to video distribution programs for i-mode mobile phone terminals and the contents.
-The high-speed packet communication of FOMA entertains you with the latest movie theater information and details of the sports highlights available in video.
+The high-speed packet communication of FOMA entertains users with the latest movie theatre information and details of the sports highlights available in video.

 A function that supports transfer of still images captured with an i-mode compatible phone.
 The images may also be sent to mobile phones of other carriers and PCs.

 This service distributes the latest news, weather forecasts, and other information to i-channel compatible i-mode phones.
-The information is displayed on a standby screen without any special operation and users can access to more detailed information with a press of a button.
+The information is displayed on a standby screen without any special operation and users can access more detailed information by pressing a button.

 i-Mode - Devices